On This Page:Loan relief from CWB Canada Emergency Business Account EDC BCAP Loan Guarantee Continuing to manage and access your business banking

 Applicants are no longer required to have a CWB business operating account opened on or prior to March 1, 2020.
 They can now open a business account any time prior to the CEBA application.

-Who do I contact if I have questions about my CEBA application?
+Who do I contact if I have questions about my CEBA application or loan status?

 Contact your Relationship Manager if you have questions about your eligibility, the application process and for final decisions on completed application forms.

-If you have already applied and have questions about the status of your application, you can call the CEBA Call Centre at 1.888.324.4201.
+If you have submitted your application and have questions about the status of your loan, visit EDCs loan status website.
+Please allow 5 to 7 business days before checking your status.
+If you continue to have questions after checking the website, you can call the CEBA Call Centre at 1.888.324.4201.
 Callers will be asked to leave a callback number.
 An agent will return your call between Monday and Friday from 10:00 am to 9:00 pm EST.

 I do not qualify or have been declined for the Canada Emergency Business Account.
 Where can I get more information?